godotengine/godot-docs/classes/class_regex.rst

 - :ref:`RegExMatch<class_RegExMatch>` **search** **(** :ref:`String<class_String>` subject, :ref:`int<class_int>` offset=0, :ref:`int<class_int>` end=-1 **)** const

 Searches the text for the compiled pattern.
-Returns a :ref:`RegExMatch<class_RegExMatch>` container of the first matching result if found, otherwise null.
+Returns a :ref:`RegExMatch<class_RegExMatch>` container of the first matching result if found, otherwise ``null``.
 The region to search within can be specified without modifying where the start and end anchor would be.

 .. _class_RegEx_method_search_all:

 - :ref:`Array<class_Array>` **search_all** **(** :ref:`String<class_String>` subject, :ref:`int<class_int>` offset=0, :ref:`int<class_int>` end=-1 **)** const

 Searches the text for the compiled pattern.
 Returns an array of :ref:`RegExMatch<class_RegExMatch>` containers for each non-overlapping result.
-If no results were found an empty array is returned instead.
+If no results were found, an empty array is returned instead.
 The region to search within can be specified without modifying where the start and end anchor would be.

 .. _class_RegEx_method_sub:

 - :ref:`String<class_String>` **sub** **(** :ref:`String<class_String>` subject, :ref:`String<class_String>` replacement, :ref:`bool<class_bool>` all=false, :ref:`int<class_int>` offset=0, :ref:`int<class_int>` end=-1 **)** const

 Searches the text for the compiled pattern and replaces it with the specified string.
 Escapes and backreferences such as ``$1`` and ``$name`` are expanded and resolved.
-By default only the first instance is replaced but it can be changed for all instances (global replacement).
+By default, only the first instance is replaced, but it can be changed for all instances (global replacement).
 The region to search within can be specified without modifying where the start and end anchor would be.